FordPipatkittikul/LearningGit/README.md

     ls : List all the files in that working directory

     clear : Clear the terminal window

+    code . : open directory we are in as editor code
 ## Useful command for git
     git status : checking working Directory, Staging Area